Hitta/simplerialize/README.md

 * Good performant streaming serialization (thanks to [Jackson](http://jackson.codehaus.org/) and [Woodstox](http://woodstox.codehaus.org/))
 * Non-customizable output

-#### Beware
+#### Beware that this library may
-This library may:
-* fail horribly for your particular case
+* ...fail horribly for your particular case
-* provide you with an inconsistent model depending on context and usage
+* ...provide you with an inconsistent model depending on context and usage

 In other words, _don't trust it_ until you've made it prove itself for _your specific_ use case - write tests.